 Direct traffic.
 Traffic that comes from other sources, including when someone types in your URL.

-Goal conversions.
+Conversions Events.
 How many times you get a conversion, a completed action that contributes to your primary digital marketing goals, over a period of time.
+More on this in section 5 below.

 Cost-per-click (CPC).
 The cost of the average click generated from a PPC campaign.